 Sessions typically last either around an hour (60 min), 75 minutes or 90 minutes.
 Different people prefer or need different lengths of time.
 Most individual sessions can take place in an hour, however some people may need more, particularly initially.
-Couples at first may need more than an hour and we usually suggest 75 or 90 minutes for the first few sessions.
+Couples at first may need more than an hour and we suggest 75 minutes for the first three sessions.
 Families almost always need 90 minutes, at least initially.

-See the “Fees” section for details of costs and coverages.
-We understand that it is an expense and while many people do value and prioritize their emotional, psychological or relational health, they can’t spend the money foolishly or blindly.
+See the Fees section for details of costs and coverages.
+While many people do value and prioritize their emotional psychological, or relational health, we understand that counselling is an added expense.
 If this is a concern we can arrange a time to talk via telephone to help you gauge whether you feel it is a good fit.

 We see both adults and older teens, and have much experience with both groups.
 For youth we typically see ages 16 years old and above.
 For children younger than that we suggest working with the parents directly.
 We see all ages of capable adults.

 Firstly it may not be like what you have seen on TV.
 In counselling you sit in a comfortable room and work with a trained professional towards feeling better emotionally, psychologically or in your relationship.
 While there are different styles and types of therapies/therapists, ideally it is an interactive process with you and your therapist working towards your goals.
 You should feel comfortable, cared for, and supported by someone who has training, qualification, and experience in the area.